 Saga Light Fantasy

 One of the longest-running illuminations each year, the Saga Light Fantasy is a trail of beautiful designs starting at Saga Station.
-There are over 1.8 million LED bulbs to be switched on until midnight.
+There are over 1.8 million LED bulbs, which are switched on until midnight.

 Fukuoka Christmas Market and Illuminations